ddserver/vagrant-ddserver/README.md

 - VirtualBox > 4.2 (http://www.virtualbox.org)
 - Vagrant > 1.4 (http://www.vagrantup.com)
 - Git (http://www.git-scm.com)
-- *nix based operating system is preferred
+- *nix based operating system

 By default the virtual machine uses a no-worry private NAT network interface.
 To give you access to the virtual machine services there are some pre-configured